Known “Relatives”: Bart Allen (genetic original)

 Art

-- Impulse #53 (October 1999) - some combination of Walt Simonson, Angel Unzueta, Scott Williams, and Keith Williams
+- Inertia: Impulse #53 (October 1999) - some combination of Walt Simonson, Angel Unzueta, Scott Williams, and Keith Williams

-Significant Crisis-Era Appearances
+Significant Legacy-Era Appearances

 - Impulse #50–51 (July–August 1999): “First Fool’s” and “It’s All Relative,” Todd Dezago (observing)